 Now we’re really seeing dramatic changes in the insurance industry due to political, economic and technological shifts.
 KPMG report notes that the insurtech agenda is a top priority for 73% of insurance CEOs who have declared that they’re ready to lead the company through complete transformations to stay competitive.
-Her we’ll put our finger on the pulse of fintech new frontiers and discuss why it’s smart to follow the insurance industry’s digital transformation – and, if you already are, what you need to consider when building an insurtech app to make it one that people will want to use.
+Here we’ll put our finger on the pulse of fintech new frontiers and discuss why it’s smart to follow the insurance industry’s digital transformation – and, if you already are, what you need to consider when building an insurtech app or during the fintech app development to make it one that people will want to use.

 The Expanded Fintech Universe: Insurtech

 Indeed, if you compare fintech with the Star Wars universe, insurtech is the Han Solo movie in it.
 To be clear, fintech is a broad term that covers a lot: online banking, online payments, online investments, online mortgages and other financial services that few years ago were available only through bricks-and-mortar institutions.
 Today, all of these can be accessed via smartphone apps.
 Innovation brought these industries closer to customers, and the same is happening with insurance.